 Every time you take a stroke, keep your head in place and use your hips to rotate to the right and left.
 Try to focus on rotating your body with your core, instead of leading with shoulder twists.
 The hips will initiate the movement, and your shoulders will follow.
 Pairing these two parts of your body will keep your body in a perfect, streamlined position along the surface of the water.

 Head Position & Rotation

 The most important part of breathing in freestyle is to keep a neutral head position.
 You do not want to move your head forward or up, as this will ruin your body position and waste energy.

 When breathing, take a stroke with one arm, and as you reach forward, you’ll notice your upper body rotating to the side.
 Your head and neck should follow the same momentum, and begin to rotate as your chest opens up.

 Keep It Simple

-The most common problem that beginners face, is kicking too much and too big.
+Many beginners kick too much and too big.
 This is an easy way to ruin your body position and actually slows you down.
 We recommend keeping it simple, and de-emphasizing your kick.
-For beginners – your body positioning, breathing, and arms will be much more important, and the kick should be an afterthought focused on just rotating your body.
+For beginners – your body positioning, breathing, and arms will be much more important, and the kick should be an afterthought that helps you rotate.